 The official measuring board may used before the tournament for comparison

-and as we work down the list, we descend in one point increments until we
+1st place-100 points, and as we work down the list, we descend in one point

-smallmouth bass will be weighed.
-Unless otherwise specified, there will
+Only largemouth and smallmouth bass will be weighed.
+Unless otherwise specified,

-be an 8 fish limit, culling must begin immediately after the tournament
+there will be an 8 fish limit, culling must begin immediately after the

-limit is reached and at no time shall a team have in their possession more
+tournament limit is reached and at no time shall a team have in their possession

-than the tournament limit of fish.
-If more than the limit is found in the
+more than the tournament limit of fish.
+If more than the limit is found

-the team will be disqualified.
-If, in the judgment of the tournament officials,
+for disqualification.
+If, in the judgment of the tournament officials, any

 A dead fish penalty of 4 ounces per fish will be deducted from the weight.